 Under Minnesota, taxable property includes land, buildings, attachments and some improvements.
 There are several things that are exempt from this definition of taxable “real property,” including tools, implements, machinery and equipment used in business operations.
 Therefore, if the tax assessor has classified one of these exempt items as taxable real property, you may be able to lower your property taxes.

 How was my property assessed for tax purposes?

 In Minnesota, there are three approaches that assessors can use to valuate property:

 - The Market Comparison Approach: Your property may be valued on the basis of other sales of similar properties.
-The Market Comparison Approach can be difficult for tax assessors to use when there are few comparable property sales or if a property is very unique.
+The market comparison approach can be difficult for tax assessors to use when there are few comparable property sales or if a property is unique.

 If we are unable to convince the tax assessor that your property’s value is less than assessed, the next step is to appeal the case to your county’s Board of Appeal and Equalization and then to the Minnesota Tax Court.

 How long do I have to appeal my Minnesota property tax assessment?

 You have until April 30 of the year your property tax becomes payable to appeal your assessment; for instance, you must appeal your 2013 property valuation or classification on or before April 30 of 2014.

 What is the structure of the Minnesota Tax Court?

 The Minnesota Tax Court is comprised of three judges who have some type of background in or knowledge of property taxes, one of which will hear and decide your case.
 A tax court judge is required to use his or her independent judgment in evaluating all offered testimony and evidence, including information from the tax assessor regarding how the assessment was reached and your own appraisal expert’s valuation.